 The human touch will go a long way in helping you close the deal fast.
 Even though you will still have to involve such professionals as attorneys, accountants and a business broker San Diego, you will still need to touch base with the buyer prior to the negotiations.
 Let the buyer understand your core terms and overall goals.
 Building a relationship and rapport with a buyer prior to negotiations will go a long way in helping you close the deal swiftly.
 You must also be willing to listen to the buyer and ask the buyer questions to understand what he wants from the deal.

 Being honest is very important when it comes to the sale of a business.
 The mistake buyers make is that of assuming that buyers will take their word for it.
 Buyers have their own team of professionals.
 They will want facts on everything you tell them.
-Therefore, lying about your business valuation report may lead to the loss of trust.
+Therefore, not straight forward about your business valuation report may lead to the loss of trust.
 Transparency is important.
 You must also work with a business broker San Diego who is not known for misleading buyers.
 Even so, you need to exercise some control.
 The more you say the more you end up giving away.

 No business buyer will settle for the asking price.
 You must always be prepared to bend on various issues.
 Never allow emotions to get in the way.
 Being inflexible will lead to a deadlock that may keep you from closing the sale fast.
 If you feel you are too emotionally vested into your business, you should consider working with business brokers San Diego.
 They are professionals and will remain objective throughout the negotiations.